 We use oats in our Apricot and Date Balls recipe.
 Oats can also be blitzed into oat flour and are a great alternative to highly processed flours.
 They are simple and very cheap to buy and great as a pantry staple.
 You can add them to smoothies, yogurt, or cereal.
 They make awesome Anzac biscuits and oatmeal bars.

-If you’re looking to relieve constipation, eating high fibre foods is a great place to start.
-So load up on the fruits, vegetables, and whole grains, and watch your bowel movements become more frequent, bulkier, softer and easier to poop.
+If you’re looking to relieve your constipation, eating high fibre foods is a great place to start.
+So load up on the fruits, vegetables, whole grains, nuts, get plenty of water and watch your bowel movements become more frequent, bulkier, softer and easier to poop.